ObserveRTC/client-monitor-js/docs/DETECTOR_TAXONOMY.md

 or a cast.

 The case is not hypothetical.
-Firefox still does not populate `bytesSent` / `bytesReceived` on `RTCTransportStats` as of 153, so `BlockedTransportDetector` and `TransportDemuxStalledDetector` — which rest their whole verdict on a transport bitrate — set the flag on a tick without one. `BlockedTransportDetector` sets it for a second stat as well, and that one has no substitute: without the candidate pair's `responsesReceived` (Firefox 142+) there is no proof the path still answers, so it declines to judge that transport rather than reading ICE's `connected` as consent — [design rule 5](#5-a-detector-never-infers-the-raw-stats-it-needs) in its sharpest form.
-Seven others set it for the measurement each depends on: `TransportDelayDetector`, `TransportLossDetector`, `PixelatedVideoDetector`, `ChoppyVideoDetector`, `FrameAssemblyStalledDetector`, `InventedSpeechDetector` and `AVDesyncPlayoutDetector`.
+Firefox still does not populate `bytesSent` / `bytesReceived` on `RTCTransportStats` as of 153, so `TransportDemuxStalledDetector` — which rests its whole verdict on a transport bitrate — sets the flag on a tick without one. `BlockedStunRequestsDetector` is the sharpest case, because its missing stat has no substitute: without the candidate pair's `deltaResponsesReceived` (Firefox 142+) there is no proof the path still answers, so it declines to judge that transport rather than reading ICE's `connected` as consent — [design rule 5](#5-a-detector-never-infers-the-raw-stats-it-needs) in its sharpest form.
+Eleven others set it for the measurement each depends on: `BlockedInboundMediaDetector`, `BlockedOutboundMediaDetector`, `CpuPerformanceDetector`, `TransportDelayDetector`, `TransportLossDetector`, `UplinkCongestionDetector`, `DownlinkCongestionDetector`, `PixelatedVideoDetector`, `InboundVideoFlowStateDetector`, `InventedSpeechDetector` and `AVDesyncPlayoutDetector`.

 **`AVDesyncPlayoutDetector` is the clearest illustration of why the flag exists**, because for that class being unable to see is the *ordinary* state rather than the